Lifting our Voices in SongMarch 10, 2020

 After dress rehearsal, each school has open time to explore before the evening begins.
 For St. Patrick School, we visit Frederick Meijer Gardens.
 This time of year is perfect because we can check out the butterfly exhibit along with walking around to look at the various works of art in their gallery and on the campus.

-After visiting Frederick Meijer Gardens, we head to Applebees for dinner and time to relax.
-Following dinner, it’s back to West Catholic for the show.
+After visiting Frederick Meijer Gardens, we have dinner at Applebees.
+Following dinner, it’s back to West Catholic for a little time to relax before for the big show.

 The evening program begins with a welcome and prayer from our diocesan Superintendent Mr. David Faber.
 Fourth-grade students lead the singing of our national anthem.
 It’s then followed by songs including but not limited to Blessed Are They, the Fifty Nifty United States and Go Light Your World.
 It is always a student and crowd favorite when the students “make it rain.”